Ozzie Albies Player Props: Braves vs. Athletics

 Ozzie Albies At The Plate

-- In 19 games this season (35.2%), Albies has picked up an RBI, and in 11 of those games (20.4%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Albies has had at least one RBI in 34.5% of his games this year (19 of 55), with more than one RBI 11 times (20.0%).
+He has also been responsible for three or more of his team's runs in three contests.

+- In 19 of 55 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.